iqbalyarkhan/old-website/content/2020-07-06--Unbounded-Knapsack.md

 - length array
 - price array

-Let's first discuss why this is a general knapsack problem (and then we'll discuss how to determine whether it is a 0-1 or unbounded knapsack problem):
+Let's first discuss why this is a general knapsack problem:

 - We've got a price that's being paid to us and we're to make decisions whether to choose a piece or not to choose a piece.
 We can then repeat this for each possible piece.
 It is clear that if we do this naively, our running time would be $O(2^N)$ where $N$ is the length of the rod.
 Therefore, it is clear that we need to use DP to get a better running time solution.

 Now, why is this unbounded knapsack?
-- It is a unbounded knapsack because we can cut the 8m rod into eight 1m pieces: I've got more than one instance of the same length!
+- It is unbounded knapsack because we can cut the 8m rod into eight 1m pieces: I've got more than one instance of the same length!
 If I choose, I can have four 2m pieces and so on.
 The main observation is that once I've chosen a piece of a particular length, I can come back and choose it again.
 Therefore this is unbounded knapsack.

 Now let's solve this problem!
 We've already seen that recursive solution is not the most efficient solution, so let's start directly with our bottom-up tabular solution: